KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 $ sudo cryptsetup open /dev/sda5 LUKS_ROOT
 ```

 The command `ls /dev/mapper` then shows the three devices associated with the unlocked partitions.
-We can now format the partitions 1,3,4 and 5, aka create filesystems on them.
+We can now format the partitions 1,3,4 and 5, aka create filesystems on them:

 ```console
 $ sudo mkfs.ext4 -L boot /dev/mapper/LUKS_BOOT